hanifzekri/DigiDargah_woo_payment_plugin/readme.md

 ---

-Thank you for using the DigiDargah Crypto Payment Gateway for WooCommerce!
+Thank you for using the noBorder Crypto Payment Gateway for WooCommerce!
 We appreciate your business.

 ---

-*Copyright (C) 2020 DigiDargah*
+*Copyright (C) 2020 noBorder*